luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

       Days of national elections are marked with vertical dashed lines.
     ],
   ) <fig:elite-over-time>

+  Non-populist parties (CDU/CSU, FDP, Greens, SPD) display considerably lower baseline levels of anti-elitist content, typically remaining below 5%.
+  However, these parties show notable increases in anti-elitist rhetoric approaching the 2025 federal election, suggesting a broader intensification of political discourse.

+  In mid-2024, all three parties of the governing "traffic light" coalition (SPD, Greens, and FDP) experienced a marked spike in anti-elitist rhetoric on their YouTube channels, occurring just a few months before the coalition ultimately collapsed.
+  The heightened political tensions during this period may have contributed to increased anti-establishment rhetoric across the political spectrum, as parties positioned themselves for the subsequent electoral campaign.
+  For the Greens and the FDP, this period represents an all-time high in the share of anti-elitist content ever published on their channels.
+  For the SPD, it marks the second-highest value on record, surpassed only by a surge at the end of 2023.
+  That earlier spike coincides with the ruling of the Federal Constitutional Court declaring the government’s budget draft unconstitutional, which triggered intense internal disputes---most notably over the debt brake (Schuldenbremse).
+  Around the same time, nationwide farmers' protests emerged in opposition to proposed cuts to tax subsidies for agricultural diesel.
+  This turbulent political moment also coincided with a notable rise in anti-elitist rhetoric from the CDU/CSU, then in opposition, which reached its highest level of such content in the Bundestag during the observation period.

   @fig:pplcentr-over-time illustrates the temporal patterns of people-centric appeals in German parties' YouTube content over the same period.
   In contrast to anti-elitist rhetoric, people-centrism shows more varied distribution across the political spectrum.